uwescience/incubator/index.md

 collaborative process, we place an emphasis on making all of our work available on the web.

-## How We Work

-Traditional consulting is based on strongly defined roles.
-There are \"clients\" who seek advice from \"consultants\".
-The consultants dispense advice, and then quickly move on to the next client.
-This model is a poor fit for operating at the frontier of data science.
-The tools and techniques used in data science are complex and in a constant state of flux.
-It often requires a period of trial-and-error to determine which techniques are well-suited for a given problem.

 The Data Science Incubator works on the principle of direct collaboration.
 During the lifetime of the project, researchers will directly engage with our team of data scientists, either in our office (currently, Sieg 326) or at